Financial Aid for JD students

-Most students will need additional funding to finance their legal education.
-This funding is most often obtained through educational loans, which are offered by both the federal government and private lenders.
+Educational loans are offered by both the federal government and private lenders.
 Applicants who have good credit and are U.S. citizens or permanent residents will be able to fully finance the cost of a legal education.
-Students who borrow through the federal program can make use of programs such as Income-Based Repayment (IBR), the federal Public Service Loan Forgiveness (PSLF) Program, and Duke’s Loan Repayment Assistance Program (LRAP).
-Additional information about loan options can be found here.
+Students who borrow through the federal program can make use of programs such as the Income-Driven Repayment Plans, the federal Public Service Loan Forgiveness (PSLF) Program, and Duke’s Loan Repayment Assistance Program (LRAP).
+Additional information about loan options can be found in the Financial Aid Handbook.

 Loan Repayment Assistance Program

-Duke Law has a long-standing tradition of supporting our students and graduates who commit to public service careers.
-To that end, Duke Law offers a generous Loan Repayment Assistance Program (LRAP) to students who engage in qualified public interest legal careers.
-This program greatly reduces the degree to which financing the cost of a legal education limits career options and opens the door to public service careers by providing a path for total loan forgiveness.
+Duke Law has a long-standing tradition of supporting students and graduates who commit to public service careers.
+The Loan Repayment Assistance Program (LRAP) program greatly reduces the degree to which financing the cost of a legal education limits career options and opens the door to public service careers by providing a path for total loan forgiveness.

-Students pursuing dual professional degrees through the Law School and another professional school (Fuqua School of Business, Nicholas School of the Environment, etc.) may qualify for financial aid from the other school during the terms in which they are not enrolled at the Law School.
-During terms in which they are enrolled at the Law School only or are taking classes at both schools, all financial aid will be administered through the Law School Office of Financial Aid.
-For more information, contact the Law School Financial Aid Office.
+Students pursuing dual professional degrees through the Law School and another professional school (Fuqua School of Business, Nicholas School of the Environment, etc.) may qualify for financial aid.
+During terms in which students are enrolled at the Law School only or are taking classes at both schools, all financial aid will be administered through the Law School.
+When not enrolled at the Law School, students may quality for aid at the partnering professional school.
+Contact the Office of Financial Aid for more information.

 Financial Aid for LLM Students